 Also, with the VA loan. there is no PMI.
 Should I keep saving until I have a more sizable down payment?
 Or buy the amazingly priced 1,900-square-foot home or one of the others like it in my area?

-I decided to do a video that would answer Chris’ question.
-Have a look, then meet me on the other side for more…
+Here’s a video I shot to help answer Chris’ question.
+Check it out, then meet me on the other side for more…

 Now let’s add more detail on Chris’ situation, as well as my advice.